King's Lynn Power Station

-King's Lynn Power Station is a combined cycle natural gas power station near King's Lynn in Norfolk, commissioned in 1997, and now owned by RWE.
-It was mothballed on 1 April 2012.
+King's Lynn Power Station refers to a combined cycle natural gas power station near King's Lynn in Norfolk, commissioned in 1997, and now owned by RWE, and to a coal fired power in King's Lynn in operation from 1899 to 1960.
+The CCGT station was mothballed on 1 April 2012.
 It can generate 325 MW of electricity and employed 40 people.
 The site was reopened on 19 November 2019.

 History

 Construction of this power station began in October 1994 and was completed and started producing electricity in December 1997.
 The owners of the plant, TXU sold the plant to Centrica in October 2001.

 The plant was mothballed on 1 April 2012 as older, less efficient, plants such as King's Lynn had become uneconomic due to high gas prices.

 In December 2019 RWE purchased the plant from Centrica.
 The plant joins the UK gas portfolio which is the largest and most efficient fleet in the UK.

 Description

 The Combined cycle gas turbine power station is located on Willows Business Park, Saddlebow, King's Lynn and uses gas from National Grid's National Transmission System.